THARAK-RAM1/kops-kubernetes-cluster/README.md

 ```

 All services have been created
-You can list kubernetes using
+You can list kubernetes services using
 ```
 kubectl get svc -A
 ```